 This product of the Affordable Care Act (a.k.a.
 Obamacare) is among the most popular tax credits at this moment in time.
 It is awarded to smaller businesses that provide health insurance to employees and cover half of the costs themselves.

 To qualify, your business must have less than 25 full-time employees and pay those employees an average wage of less than $55,000 per year.
 This number will likely go up as the average full-time salary in the US does the same.

 Qualifying businesses must have also purchased a qualified health plan from the Small Business Health Options Program (SHOP) and currently pay at least half of their employees’ health insurance premiums.

 The Small Business Health Care Tax Credit’s dollar amount is equal to 50% of the combined costs of your employees’ health insurance premiums.
-This credit cannot be claimed more than two years in a row.
-You can claim it more than twice, just not two consecutive years.
+This credit cannot be claimed for more than two years in a row.
+You can claim it more than twice, just not for two consecutive years.

 2. Increasing Research Activities

 “Research and Development” (R&D) is a notoriously vague term that can be applied to a host of activities.
 This credit usually goes to science, medical, and IT-related businesses.
 However, many other types of businesses engage in the activities required for eligibility.

-These include developing new proprietary products and applying for patents, developing a new manufacturing system, improving the efficiency of a product or improving quality control processes.
+These include developing new proprietary products and applying for patents, developing a new manufacturing system, improving the efficiency of a product, or improving quality control processes.
 The three industries mentioned above are the most common recipients.
 They tend to release highly innovative and technical products requiring extensive research and testing.
-Any businesses that wishes to qualify must have documented evidence of their progress like notes, diagrams, or results from lab tests or trials.
+Any businesses that wish to qualify must have documented evidence of their progress like notes, diagrams, or results from lab tests or trials.

 Qualifying businesses can subtract up to 10% of their R&D costs from their tax bills.